Particl-Community/academy/guides/guide_mp_general_market_management.rst

 .. meta::

       :description lang=en: Own your own storefront for free.
-Particl's Markets & Storefronts enables you to setup an infinite number of marketplaces for goods and services.
+Particl's Markets & Storefronts enables you to setup an unlimited number of marketplaces for goods and services.
 Thanks to blockchain technology.

-The difference between markets and a storefronts is about their publishing rights.
-A market is open to list items for everyone, in a storefront only to those who do have the publishing key.
+The main difference between markets and storefronts is who has the right to post listings in them.
+A market allows anyone to post listings, whereas a storefront only allows those with a specific publishing key.

 .. note::

    To simplify the terminology, "markets" and "storefronts" are referred to as "community markets".

-Create and join an infinite number of community markets with the :term:`Particl Marketplace`.
-Each of these markets can host an infinite number of listings and live independently from the predefined :term:`Open Market`.
+Create and join an unlimited number of community markets with the :term:`Particl Marketplace`.
+Each of these markets can host an equally-unlimited number of listings and live independently from the predefined :term:`Open Market`.

 By default, a community market isn’t publicly visible and is only known to its creator.
 However, a community market can be promoted within the :term:`Market Browser`, making it available to join at the click of a button.
 Of course, you can grant direct access as well.